 To search for hosts and services, you can use a number of predefined filters and combine them, for example, to search for specific services on specific hosts.
 A search coded with

 h:^myhost s:myservice will find all services whose service description contains 'myservice' and run on hosts whose name begins with 'myhost'.

 You can also use the filters multiple times and in combination.
 Multiple instances of a filter are linked with OR, different filters with AND.
 Exception: Multiple host tag filters (

 The following filters are available:

-In combination with regular expressions, this results in precise, complex
+In combination with regular expressions, this results in precise, complex filter possibilities, such as:

-h: ^My.Host$ s: ^my.(\d|test)$ tg: mytag
+h: ^My.*Host$ s: ^my.*(\d|test)$ tg: mytag tg: mytest

-tg: mytest.
-This would find: Services that begin with
+This will find: Services that begin with

 my and end

 and end with